 Due to the fact that we are all defined by more than just one trait, and to further consolidate our DEI approach, we view our DEI challenges through an intersectional lens.
-One example was the global online webinar we organised to mark World Mental Health Day where more than 200 colleagues joined to discuss the mental health issues that majority and minority groups might face at work, and how we can collectively reduce stigma, support people during difficult times, and create a safe environment for all.
+One example was the global online webinar we organised to mark World colleagues joined to discuss the mental health issues that majority and minority groups might face at work.

+Mental Health Day where more than 200 colleagues joined to discuss the mental health issues that majority and minority groups might face at work, and how we can collectively reduce stigma, support people during difficult times, and create a safe environment for all.